basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

 The currently selected item, or null if there is no selection.

 Setting this property to null deselects any currently-selected item.
+Setting this property to an object that is not in the list has no effect.

+TODO: Even if selectionRequired, can still explicitly set selectedItem to null.
+TODO: If selectionRequired, leave selection alone?

   **Kind**: instance property of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[SingleSelection](../basic-component-mixins/docs/SingleSelection.md)</code> mixin.
 <a name="SingleSelection+selectFirst"></a>